miketierney/decks/README.md

-# Michael Bleigh's Presentation Decks
+# Michael Tierney's Presentation Decks

 This repository contains the source for various presentations that I've given or plan to give at some point.
 They are built using the [quick-deck](https://github.com/divshot/quick-deck) precompiler for [Reveal.js](http://lab.hakim.se/reveal-js/).

-You can view the decks at http://decks.mbleigh.com/ (they are hosted on [Divshot](http://www.divshot.com) in case you're curious).

 ## License